 23SQN firefighters also acted as contaminated civilians to rehearse the process through from rescue to release.

-FSGT Darren Evans, Firefighter Manager at 23SQN said joint exercises such with QFES provide significant upgrades and insights for Air Force’s firefighting capability.
+Flight Sergeant (FSGT) Darren Evans, Firefighter Manager at 23SQN said joint exercises with QFES provide significant upgrades and insights for Air Force’s firefighting capability.

 “It’s invaluable to interact with and learn from the Queensland Fire and Emergency Services,” FSGT Evans said.